-Juvenile Court: An Introduction for Kids and Families
+Juvenile Court: An Introduction for Minors and Families

-Unlike adult criminal courts which are criminal in nature, the juvenile courts are civil courts.
-The reason for this difference is because juvenile court, rather than simply punishing kids, also exists to protect the community while rehabilitating young people charged with breaking the law.
+Unlike adult criminal courts, which are criminal in nature, juvenile courts are considered civil courts.
+A main reason for this difference is that juvenile court doesn’t exist to simply punish minors, but to protect the community while rehabilitating young people charged with breaking the law.
+There are some key differences between the juvenile court and adult courts.

-• Many hearings are closed to the public in order to protect the youth's privacy.
-For example, special care is taken to shield the child from publicity.
+• Many hearings are closed to the public in order to protect the minors' privacy.
+For example, special care is taken to shield minors from publicity.

-• Juveniles cannot post bail to leave detention.
+• Minors can only post bail to leave detention under limited circumstances.

-• Intake and probation officers who handle juveniles are court employees under the judicial branch.
+• Probation officers who work with minors are court employees under the judicial branch.

 What Exactly Happens in Juvenile Court?

-The juvenile court oversees two types of cases:
+The juvenile court oversees two main types of cases:

 Delinquency Cases: